ccsalway/dbNaturalSort/README.md

 # dbNaturalSort
 Calculates a string from another field value that can be used for Natural Sorting

+Usage:

+    String naturalSortString = new NaturalSortString("The string to convert including 123 as a number.", 5).toString();

 This has the following processes:

     A. Flags each character type - letter, number, non-alphanumeric - with a sort order byte.